mayankvik2/Python-Training-/README.md

-# Python-Training-
+# Python-Training
-Jupyter Notebooks for Python Training session
+Jupyter Notebooks and DataSets for Python Training session